infoutkarsh/infoutkarsh/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/infoutkarsh](https://github.com/infoutkarsh)

-- 💬 Ask me about **Data Science,Machine Learning,Python,SQL,Data Visualizations**
+- 💬 Ask me about **Data Science,Machine Learning,Data Visualizations,Product Management**

 - 📫 How to reach me **23mb0068@iitism.ac.in**